SemanticComputing/WarPrisoners/README.md

 WarSampo Prisoners of war data conversion
 -----------------------------------------

-To run all tests: `nosetests --doctest`
+To run all tests: `nosetests --doctest-tests`